Oaken Financial is an online bank in Canada offering a high-interest savings account and Guaranteed Investment Certificates (GICs).

 How To Open an Oaken Financial Account

 It is easy to open a new savings or GIC account at the bank.
-You can simply apply through their website, call them on phone, drop by one of their few offices, or complete the application form and mail it in.
+You can apply through their website, call them on phone, drop by one of their few offices, or complete the application form and mail it in.

-Their mailing address is Oaken Financial, 145 King Street West, Suite 2500, Toronto ON M5H 1J8.
+Their mailing address is Oaken Financial, 145 King Street West, Suite 2500, Toronto, ON M5H 1J8.

-New customers will need their Social Insurance Number, two pieces of ID, and one void cheque to set up funds transfer.
+New customers will need their Social Insurance Number, two pieces of ID, and one void cheque to set up a funds transfer.
 A personal cheque for $1 is required to confirm your identity when your application is completed online.

 Oaken Financial Fees